Uniswap/interface/CONTRIBUTING.md

 makes large architectural changes, consider following all the standards.

 - Have at least one engineer approve of large code refactorings
-- At least manually test small code changes
+- At least manually test small code changes, prefer automated tests
 - Thoroughly unit test when code is not obviously correct
 - Add integration tests for new pages or flows
-- Verify that all CI checks pass (or failed only due to flakiness) before merging
+- Verify that all CI checks pass before merging
-- Have at least one product manager or designer approve of significant product or UX changes
+- Have at least one product manager or designer approve of significant UX changes

 ## Guidelines